 Composition of continuous functions

 We can now succinctly prove that composition of continuous functions are continuous.
-Before that, we need some basic properties of images and pre-images which proofs would be left to the reader.
+Before that, we need some basic properties of images and pre-images which proofs will be left to the reader.

 Lemma 1: Let \(f: X \to Y\) and let \(A \subseteq B \subseteq X\), \(S \subseteq T \subseteq Y\).
 Then